General Scholarship FAQs

 You can only receive an academic scholarship annually.
 In a given year, you can apply for more than one vocational scholarship in a different training program.
 You also can apply for an academic scholarship and a vocational scholarship at the same time.

-Do I need to be an Alaskan resident to apply?
+Do I need to be an Alaska resident to apply?

 Yes, and a Mat-Su Borough resident for a minimum of one year at the time of application.
-However, if you are a student out of state, you should be eligible to receive the Permanent Fund Dividend (PFD) and will need to be registered to vote in the Mat-Su Borough or hold a license that reflects your Mat-Su Borough address.
+If you are a student out of state who is an Alaska resident, you must be eligible to receive the Permanent Fund Dividend (PFD) and will need to be registered to vote in the Mat-Su Borough or hold a driver’s license or State of Alaska ID that reflects your Mat-Su Borough address.

 Does the program I attend need to be in Alaska?